zig-gamedev/zig-gamedev/README.md

 * Has zero dependency except [Zig compiler (master)](https://ziglang.org/download/) and `git` with [Git LFS](https://git-lfs.github.com/) - no Visual Studio, Build Tools, Windows SDK, gcc, dev packages, system headers/libs, cmake, ninja, etc. is needed
 * Building is as easy as running `zig build` (see: [Building](#building-sample-applications))
 * Libraries are written from scratch in Zig *or* provide Ziggified bindings for carefully selected C/C++ libraries
-* Uses native wgpu implementation ([Dawn](https://github.com/michal-z/dawn-bin)) for cross-platfrom graphics and DirectX 12 for low-level graphics on Windows ([windows branch](https://github.com/michal-z/zig-gamedev/tree/windows))
+* Uses native wgpu implementation ([Dawn](https://github.com/michal-z/dawn-bin)) for cross-platfrom graphics and DirectX 12 for low-level graphics on Windows

 ## Sample applications (native wgpu)